 Along the way you can choose various types of weapons to take on the zombie hordes, such as pistols, shotguns, machine guns, explosives, however you’ve got to make the decision of which weapons as you can only carry one gun and one explosive in addition to your pistol(s).

-These campaigns are really well designed, I just wish that there were more of them to play (hopefully Valve will release new ones as they provide updates to the game like they do when they update Team Fortress 2) -having said that though, the upcoming Left 4 Dead update on the PC will include a map editor, so I’m sure we’ll be seeing lots more to choose from in the future – I just hope that there’s some more high quality ones that live up to the standards set by Valve.
+These campaigns are really well designed, I just wish that there were more of them to play (hopefully Valve will release new ones as they provide updates to the game like they do when they update Team Fortress 2) -having said that though, the upcoming Left 4 Dead update on the PC will include a map editor, so I’m sure we’ll be seeing lots more to choose from in the future – I just hope that there are some more high-quality ones that live up to the standards set by Valve.

 There’s no particular order to play these ‘movies’ in, but whichever you play first, I can certainly say that there’s nothing like the first time you hear a horde of zombies approaching, quickly followed by seeing a horde of zombies running to you in a very definite ‘28 Days Later’ style.